cal-itp/data-infra/docs/datasets_and_tables/gtfs_rt.md

 ### Extraction

-Extraction of GTFS RT feeds is handled by the [gtfs-rt-archive service](../services/gtfs-rt-archive.md).Within the service, agencies.yml is read into seperate threads and each RT feed is uploaded to a GCPBucketWriter via a post request.
+Extraction of GTFS RT feeds is handled by the [gtfs-rt-archive service](../services/gtfs-rt-archive.md).Within the service, agencies.yml is read into separate threads and each RT feed is uploaded to a GCPBucketWriter via a post request.
 This data is stored in a kubernetes cluster 'data-infra-apps'.

 ### Logging